 The Drawing Room began as a storefront art studio and gallery originally located at 3260-62 23rd Street.
 This space opened in the fall of 2018, and continued its creative journey through December of 2021.
 In this space, we've put the "open studios" model into play and hosted Studio Renée Carlo as the resident artist, as well as hosted over 23 exhibitions of local artists work, various workshops, poetry readings, artist talks and live drawing events.

-We did not know that COVID was coming however, having this additional space provided The Drawing Room the ability to continue hosting exhibitions to the public, in a limited capacity.
-We also hosted an artist residency and small summer camp as the was large enough to safely accomodate limited use.
-This ANNEX allowed us to collaborate with Curated State/Courtney Norris, and allow us to host 7 large, multi-media exhibitions, connecting us to over 150 new artists, many new organizations and a number of new collectors and supporters.
+In late 2019, we acquired the keys to a much larger retail space (2675 Mission St) to activate and assist the building owner in finding a long-term tenant, while providing exposure to local artists.
+We were unaware of the impending arrival of COVID; however, having this additional space enabled The Drawing Room to continue hosting exhibitions for the public, albeit in a limited capacity.
+Additionally, we were able to accommodate an artist residency and a small summer camp as the space was large enough to safely support these activities.
+This ANNEX facilitated collaborations with Curated State/Courtney Norris and allowed us to host seven large, multi-media exhibitions, connecting us to over 150 new artists, numerous organizations, and a multitude of new collectors and supporters.
 We returned the keys in November of 2020.

 Our smaller home and studio remained closed for several months due to COVID and a substantial renovation project that directly impacted our space, necessitating closure.
 Finally, in January of 2021, we resumed business and a full-time studio practice on 23rd Street.